Tiraspol: Culture

 The statue of Alexander Suvorov was erected in the central square in 1979 in commemoration of his 250th anniversary.
-In front of the Transnistrian Government building there is a statue of Vladimir Lenin.
-On the opposite side of the central square, a monument plaza features a Soviet T-34 tank, commemorating the Soviet victory in World War II, an eternal flame to those who fell defending the city in 1941 and liberating it in 1944, as well as several monuments dedicated to more recent conflicts, including the Soviet–Afghan War and the War of Transnistria.
+In front of the Transnistrian government building there is a statue of Vladimir Lenin.
+On the opposite side of the central square, a monument plaza features a Soviet T-34 tank, commemorating the Soviet victory in World War II, an eternal flame to those who died defending the city in 1941 and recapturing it in 1944, as well as several monuments dedicated to more recent conflicts, including the Soviet–Afghan War and the War of Transnistria.